SVGFusion: A VAE-Diffusion Transformer for Vector Graphic Generation: Methods

 \subsection{Vector-Pixel Fusion VAE}

 The Vector-Pixel Fusion VAE (VP-VAE) is designed to learn a latent space for vector graphics with a transformer-based VAE architecture, which includes an encoder and a decoder.
-To effectively capture both structural and visual features, we introduce Vector-Pixel Fusion Encoding.
-This method integrates information from the SVG code and its rendered image.
-Additionally, to better emulate human design logic, we design a sequence modeling strategy.
-This strategy enables the model to learn how vector graphics are incrementally constructed, ensuring the resultant SVGs with more reasonable construction.
+Different from previous SVG VAE architecture (Fig.~\ref{fig:rep_compare}), VP-VAE is designed to learn from both structural and visual features.
+Specifically, VP-VAE involves two key innovations in the encoder process: \textit{1)} A Vector–Pixel Fusion Encoder integrates information from the SVG code and its rendered image, enabling the model to jointly learn geometric and visual features. \textit{2)}\ A sequence modeling strategy allows the model to understand how vector graphics are progressively constructed, ensuring the resultant SVGs with more reasonable construction.